 If you need more time, make sure to communicate and ask everyone on-site if it will be ok to extend the time.

-If you’re all having a great time, then keep the shoot going and build on that momentum.
+Check with the team and it everyone is good, then keep the shoot going and build on that momentum.

 Taking photos on site

 After all the planning and getting ready, it’s time to start taking your photos.
 Remember that you’re not going to recall all the details of your planning and that’s ok.